alfrekjv/slAssetPlugin/README.md

 ###Configuring the plugin###

-In your app.tml file you specify the files that have to be compressed and included in your collection.
-The following configuration specifies that in the development environment the main javascript bundle must contain the frontend.js file and The main css bundle must contain two files.
+In your app.yml file you specify the files that have to be compressed and included in your collection.
+The following configuration specifies that in the development environment the main javascript bundle must contain the frontend.js file, the main css bundle must contain two files and the other css budle must contain one file with version 1.

 	dev:
 	  sl_asset:
+	    yuipath: /path/to/yuicompressor.jar
 	    javascript:
 	      main:
 	        files: